 Mr. Lichtman has conducted numerous negotiations between businesses, governments, and international development agencies.
 He has participated in the senior management of two consulting firms, and he has helped organizations incorporate financial and economic methodologies, and concepts of strategic planning into their operations.
 Mr. Lichtman was a partner in a real estate group near New York City, and a construction site manager of a $5 million housing project.

 Since 1998, Mr. Lichtman has been the Director of E-Systems, a foundation based in Amsterdam.
 E-Systems provides working capital and technical support to large urban regions to make their energy, waste, and water systems more sustainable.
 Funding has been provided by Cordaid, UNDP, Danida, the Moore Foundation and several private donors.
 E-Systems has long-term efforts underway working with a range of government, business, consulting firms, universities, and local citizen’s groups building an integrated approach to link sustainable resource use to local economic growth.
 This ranges from helping develop large scale eco-design mixed income-mixed use properties, economic and energy modeling support to the City, to public-private partnership efforts involving utilities and small energy services companies to finance and implement energy and water efficiency in large downtown commercial and government buildings.
 A portion of savings generated will flow back to support low income housing efforts.

-Mr. Lichtman currently advises the "Low Emissions Economy Partnership (LEEP)" Project at the World Business Council for Sustainable Development, in Geneva, in collaboration with the C40 Cities group, to put these ideas into practice, with teams being organized in Amsterdam, Stockholm, Paris, San Diego, Xiong'An (China) and Cape Town.
+From 2015-2018, Mr. Lichtman advised the "Low Emissions Economy Partnership (LEEP)" Project at the World Business Council for Sustainable Development, in Geneva, in collaboration with the C40 Cities group, to put these ideas into practice.